stigwue/eneyi/README.md

 ### URL

 Destination URL is appended to BASE_URL, a constant defined in file *config.php*.
+You might set BASE_URL to an empty string and define URL per request.

 ### Data

-The data forwarded on to the destination are the parameters provided to the proxy, save for authentication and headers.
+The data forwarded on to the destination are the parameters provided to the proxy, save for *__* prefixed ones.

 ## Supported requests

 Eneyi supports GETs and POSTs.
-PUTs, not yet.
+PUTs and DELETEs, not yet.

+## TODO

+Add support for PUT and DELETE requests.
+Add some phpunit testing.